gustavooferreira/wcrawler/README.md

 This will generate a webpage and load it on your default browser.

+**NOTE:** If you want to see a nice graph, make sure to run `wcrawler explore` with the `-m` flag.
+Tree mode doesn't create links back to the original URLs making for much nicer visualizations.
+Its utility?
+None, but the graph are undeniably more beautiful.

+Naturally, if you want a proper graph of the links visited and where they point to, just disregard the `-m` option.
+Don't try to visualize that however, cos it's going to look ugly, if not freeze your browser entirely.
+Consider yourself warned :)

 # Example

 This will crawl the web starting at the `example.com` website up to a max of 8 depth levels, using 5 workers with a 6 second timeout per request and saving the collected data to `/tmp/result.json`.